BC Newsletter Template (Yvonne)

 - Plain black trainers (velcro or slip on if they can not do their laces).

-Spring Term PE Lessons:
+Summer Term 1 – PE Lessons:

 - Monday: Year 1